soggycookie/soggycookie/README.md

 👋 Hi, I’m @soggycookie

-I'm a programming newbie and I love to learn cool things :D
+I love to learn cool things :D

 The more I dive deep into learning, the more _stupid_ I feel.